henrikwirth/dev.to/articles/guide-to-gatsby-wordpress-starter-advanced/0-Overview.md

-## Questions & Constructive Criticism
+## Questions & Constructive Criticism :thought_balloon:

 I'd love to have discussions about my approaches.
 If you have any questions, or want to point out any mistakes.
 It is more than welcome.
 I'm new to writing tutorials and therefore am happy to improve in any way.